 However, when planning a multi-city trip, I like to search on TripAdvisor and book through either the hotel directly or a third party website (such as Booking.com or Hotels.com).

-Depending on the length of your stay, you may want to consider a booking accommodations on Airbnb, such as an apartment or condo for your trip.
+Depending on the length of your stay, you may want to consider booking accommodation on Airbnb, such as an apartment or condo for your trip.
 Prices are usually based on the week which is usually cheaper than staying at a hotel and you’ll have access to a full kitchen to cook your own meals.
-(Click the Airbnb link to save $40 CAD on your next stay).
+(Click the Airbnb link to save $50 CAD on your next stay).

 This is a huge money saver since eating out is quite expensive.